 - Renaissance consort music (first of all Italian, but also English);

 - three centuries of Lutheran music (from Johann Walter and Pretorius till J.S.
 Bach);

 - and also any other Early Baroque ensemble music of various composers throughout Europe, such as Biber in Austria, Adam Michna in Czechia, Lulli and Charpentier in France, Purcell in England, and many others.

-The ensemble members took part in summer early music courses (prof. Bruce Dickey; Urbino, Italy, 2010), in international master-classes of prof. Martin Lubenow (Germersheim, Germany, 2010), prof. William Dongois and prof. Stefan Legée (Tchaikovsky State Conservatory, 2010), prof. Wim Becu (Akademie für Alte Musik Bremen – Internationale Sommerakademie Mozarteum; Salzburg, Austria, 2011), in 2nd and 4th Open Academies of Baroque Music (St. Petersburg, 2012, 2013).
-The Alta Capella Soloists won the International Young Artist’s Presentation competition (honoured with the title “IYAP Selected Promising Ensemble 2012”) and took part in the Laus Polyphoniae festival with the In Stile Moderno programme (Antwerpen, Belgium, 2012).
+The ensemble members took part in summer early music courses (prof. Bruce Dickey; Urbino, Italy, 2010), in international master-classes of prof. Martin Lubenow (Germersheim, Germany, 2010), prof. William Dongois and prof. Stefan Legée (Tchaikovsky State Conservatory, 2010), prof. Wim Becu (Akademie für Alte Musik Bremen – Internationale Sommerakademie Mozarteum; Salzburg, Austria, 2011), in 2nd and 4th Open Academies of Baroque Music (prof. Andrew Lawrence-King and prof. Marco Beasley, St. Petersburg, 2012, 2013).
+The Alta Capella Soloists won the International Young Artist’s Presentation competition (honoured with the title “IYAP Selected Promising Ensemble 2012”) and took part in the Laus Polyphoniae festival with the In Stile Moderno programme (Antwerp, Belgium, 2012).